Jurying in for Exhibiting Member Status

 Associate Members who have attended at least two regular meetings may submit paintings for consideration on a jury-in date.
 The jurying Committee is appointed by the Executive Committee and will receive work for jurying on the regular meeting day.

 The Summerville Artist Guild requires three works of art completed within the previous two years for jurying.
-Please contact Jan Kelley at firstname.lastname@example.org to tell her you wish to jury in on October 3, 2019 so she can have the judges present to look at your art.
+Please contact Jan Kelley at email@example.com to tell her you want to be on the list to bring your art work on March 5, 2020 so she can have the judges present to look at your art.

 After reading the Guidelines for jurying below and preparing your art, you are ready to follow these steps.